-The Department of Safety and Security is located inside the Operations Office next to the Student Health Center.
+The Department of Safety and Security is located at 1301 N Third Street, adjacent to Rocky's Copies.
 The department is open and provides protection and services 24 hours a day, 365 days a year.
 Campus Security is staffed by both full-time and part-time officers.
 Benedictine College contracts with Allied Universal, a private security firm, to provide these security officers on campus.
 All the officers are trained in general security practices, as well as standard first aid and CPR.
 The security department's jurisdiction covers all the institution's property and the neighborhoods surrounding the main campus.
 All Campus Security officers are radio equipped for an efficient response to community needs and have designated patrol vehicles.
 Security officers have the authority to detain anyone who comes on campus, but do not have arrest authority.

-Therefore, the department works closely with the Atchison Police Department and the Atchison County Sheriff's Department in coordinating any necessary police responses or arrests on campus.
+The Department of Safety and Security works closely with the Atchison Police Department and the Atchison County Sheriff's Department in coordinating any necessary police responses or arrests on campus.
 The Department of Safety and Security has an excellent working relationship with local law enforcement agencies, which assures the delivery of professional police services.
-The College has a written Memorandum of Understanding (MOU) with local law enforcement for the investigation of crimes occurring on campus.
+The College has a written Memorandum of Understanding (MOU) with the Atchison Police Department for the investigation of crimes occurring on campus.